macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Pipette out and discard clear solution
   - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette off supernatant.
   - Repeat 80% EtOH wash.
 Let air dry for 5min
-  - Elute off beads with 7 uL nuclease free water if you are not trying to have any in reserve, which is what we are doing now
+  - Elute off beads with 8 uL nuclease free water if you are not trying to have any in reserve, which is what we are doing now

-PLEASE NOTE that Drummond says elute off beads with 24 uL of nuclease free water

-PLEASE NOTE AL & LK originally eluted off beads with 12 uL of nuclease free water.

-#### 5A) Proceed

-  - Take 5 uL of each sample and proceed to 1st ligation

-#### 5B) QC
+#### QC

   - QC: Save 1.2 uL from remaining RNA before addition of SUPERase-IN
-  - Run 8 random samplings on Qubit and another 8 on Tapestation RNA High Sensitivity tape to check the fragmentation profile.
+  - Run 8 random samples on Qubit and another 8 on Tapestation RNA High Sensitivity tape to check the fragmentation profile.
   - **If only running 8 samples total, do all on Tapestation and Qubit
-  - Add 1uL SUPERase-IN (20U/uL) to the remaining material and store at -80°C. This can be used as backup if it is necessary to repeat process
+  - Add 1uL SUPERase-IN (20U/uL) to the sample and store at -80°C if not proceeding to ligation today.

 **PAUSE POINT**